bangle-io/bangle-editor/core/api.md

 id: 'core'
 ---

-`@bangle.dev/core` as the name suggests is the core of BangleJS and most packages expect it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).
+`@bangle.dev/core` as the name suggests is the core of Bangle and most packages expect it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).
 To install run:

 ```
 {{npmInstallation "@bangle.dev/core"}}